MicrosoftDocs/win32/desktop-src/SecAuthN/ibytebuffer.md

 ---
-Description: 'The IByteBuffer interface is provided to read, write and manage stream objects.
-This object essentially is a wrapper for the IStream object.' ms.assetid: 'dbc46d53-a421-45c0-a86b-b8a0a212a672'
+Description: The IByteBuffer interface is provided to read, write and manage stream objects.
+This object essentially is a wrapper for the IStream object. ms.assetid: dbc46d53-a421-45c0-a86b-b8a0a212a672
 title: IByteBuffer interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IByteBuffer interface

 \[The **IByteBuffer** interface is available for use in the operating systems specified in the Requirements section.
 It is not available for use in Windows Server 2003 with Service Pack 1 (SP1) and later, Windows Vista, Windows Server 2008, and subsequent versions of the operating system.
 The [**IStream**](https://msdn.microsoft.com/library/windows/desktop/aa380034) interface provides similar functionality.\]

 The **IByteBuffer** interface is provided to read, write and manage stream objects.
 This object essentially is a wrapper for the **IStream** object.